nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 This site was generated using MkDocs v1.1.2
 ```

-We will also add navigation information to the configuration file which will dictate the order, title and nesting of the additional pages.
+We have to add navigation information to the configuration file which will dictate the order, title and nesting of the additional pages.
 The updated `mkdocs.yml` file will be:

 ```
 site_name: MkDocs Trial